dotfiles/dotfiles.github.com/tips.md

 [git-subtree](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt),
 which lets you merge subtrees (other repositories) into one Git repository, and later split and push changes back out.

+## Different branches for different boxes

+If you use multiple machines that are slightly different, you can have a branch for each one and pull changes between them.
+For example, you may want to use your text editor configuration on both mac and linux hosts, but need different shells settings on each.